What are built-in values?

-When you set a BRYTER module to be 'Only accessible after login' when publishing your module, the end user will need to login to BRYTER (either via a dedicated BRYTER user account or your organisation's SSO) to be able to access the front-end of your module.
+When you set a BRYTER module to be 'Only accessible after login' when publishing your module, the end-user will need to login to BRYTER (either via a dedicated BRYTER user account or your organization's SSO) to be able to access the frontend of your module.

 ❗ Please note: Built-in values can only be used by authenticated end-users.
 You thus need to enforce authentication of end-users by ticking the access setting Only accessible after login as shown below.

-This means that BRYTER is aware of both the name and the e-mail address of the end user in this scenario.
-As such, you can utilise built-in values for the user's details to automatically use their name and e-mail address within your module.
+This means that BRYTER is aware of both the name and the e-mail address of the end-user in this scenario.
+As such, you can utilize built-in values for the user's details to automatically use their name and e-mail address within your module.